 - An oven

 These basic things will get you a tasty and beautiful loaf of bread.

 The water should be warm in the 110 to 115 degree Fahrenheit range for optimum bread.
 Most taps get that hot without having to warm up the water on the stove.
-Use a thermometer if you feel you must, I simply make sure it feels warm on the underside of my wrist much like you would for a baby bottle.
+Use a thermometer until you have enough practice to judge by feel.

 Pour that water into a bowl, add the yeast, and stir gently.
 Let that sit for about 5 minutes, the yeast will dissolve and the mixture will get foamy.